PhotographyTips.com - the #1 guide to better conventional and digital photography Become a Member

 PROGRAM EXPOSURE - A camera mode that automatically determines aperture and shutter speed for proper exposure.

 PROJECTED FRAME - (Also known as "Viewfinder" or simply "Finder.")
-A viewing device on a camera used by the photographer to see the field of view taken in by the camera’s lens and the portion of the view that will be recorded on film.
+A viewing device on a camera used by the photographer to see the field of view taken in by the camera’s lens and the portion of the view that will be recorded on film or the image sensor.

 PROOF - A sample image intended to be used for the purpose of selecting a final image.
-Proofs are often stamped with the word "proof" on the face of the image to identify them as proofs and sometimes to prevent their being used in place of a final image.
+Proof prints are often stamped with the word "proof" on the face of the image to identify them as proofs and sometimes to prevent their being used in place of a final image.
+Digital image files may also be considered as proofs when they contain a watermark to prevent them from being used as a final picture.

 PSD - (PhotoShop Document) is an image file type created in Adobe PhotoShop.
 It is uncompressed and contains data on editing that is done to the image.
 A PSD file is essentially PhotoShop's version of a TIFF file.
 It lets you save a picture you are working on with its layers, channels and other image-editing data intact.
 PSD files must be converted to another image file type before use.